akramhussein/SimpleHDR/README.md

 This project adds additional functionality to Pangolin (developed by Steven Lovegrove) to capture HDR frames and video.

-An example of these additions can be found in the SimpleHDR example.
+An example of these additions can be found in the examples/SimpleHDR.

 __Added Features__